-So you have two ENITS.
+So you have two UNITS.
 These two units are called unit one and unit two.
-They are not so called because of weeks present or cats on the belfry or diabums on the scallery.
+They are not so called because of weeks present or cats on the belfry or diabums on the scollery.
 They are called units one and two because the students in unit one are studying techniques and the students in unit two are studying processes or applications.

 Thus we know a unit one student not by the colour of his glasses or his voucher of payment.
-We know him because he has a check sheet in his paw which says unit one on the top of it and which has under it the listed TRs, the Model Session, the E-meter and the CCHs.
-Then we have a unit two student and he is obvious not because he has a time clock in his hand but because we can clearly see that he has in his paw a sheet which has on it code of an auditor, code of a Scientologist, the Pre Hav Scale, Assessments how to do, commands how to make up, Security Checking, and character of auditing review and the axioms, and then follows a list of fifty or sixty tapes.
+We know him because he has a check sheet in his paw which says unit one on the top of it and which has under it the listed TRs, the Model Session, the E-Meter and the CCHs.
+Then we have a unit two student and he is abvious not because he has a time clock in his hand but because we can clearly see that he has in his paw a sheet which has on it code of an Auditor, code of a Scientologist, the Pre Hav Scale.

+Assessments how to do, commands how to make up, Security Checking, and character of auditing seview and the axioms, and then follows a list of fifty or sixty tapes.

-All these items have little tails after then four times so he can be examined four times by instructors and flunked the first three.
+All these items have little tails after them four times so he can be examined four times by instructors and flunked the first three.

-Now when he gets out he can take an extension course and complete his theory, but he can also do a creditable job of Routine one and Routine two as covered in HCO Bulletin of June 5, 1961.
+Now when he gets out he can take an extension course and complete his theory, but he can also do a creditable job of Routine One and Routine Two as covered in HCO Bulletin of June 5, 1961.

 No classes.
 He reports.
 He works with other students.
 He sweats it out.
-He gets no auditing, butmay be security checked and security check other students.
-He may assess people, but as long as he is in unit one he only concentrates on mechanics, and in unit two before he is perfect perfect perfect perfect perfect perfect in unit one.
-He can only leave unit two until he is safe safe safe safe safe to employ at once in the HGC.
-A student may not be examined by HCO until those check sheets are all initialled as perfect by instructors.
+He gets no auditing, but may be security checked and security check other students.
+He may assess people, but as long as he is in Unit One he only concentrates on mechanics, and in Unit Two before he is perfect perfect perfect perfect perfect perfect in Unit One.
+He can only leave Unit Two until he is safe safe safe safe safe.

+to employ at once in the HGC.
+A student may not be examined by HCO until these check sheets are all initialed as perfect by Instructors.

 What's this do to training?
-It demands that out instructors are all letter perfect on the above material and that they impart the personal touch to every student, and not in big masses but with hammers on individual heads.
+It demands that our instructors are all letter perfect on the above material and that they impart the personal touch to every student, and not in big masses but with hammers on individual heads.

-I herewith forbid classes and authorise only one daily seminar.
+I herewith forbid classes and authorize only one daily seminar.
 I forbid more than the above to be taught in the Academy.
-I forbid as well lenght of time present to operate as any criteria of the skill of an auditor.
+I forbid as well length of time present to operate as any criteria of the skill of an auditor.

-Now that's an academy.
+Now that's an Academy.
 Write down your questions and mail them to me fast.